 Amino Acid spiking was most recently in the news after one supplement company was sued for something known as ‘amino acid spiking’ and mislabelling of products.

 Unfortunately, this is not an isolated incident, with a large number of supplement companies (both small and globally recognised) being put under the microscope and found to be cheating the system.

 But what does it mean, and what does it actually mean to you?

 When did the drama start?

-(Worth baring in mind here is that one single test of one single sample is indication of possible cause for concern but is IN NO MEANS CONCLUSIVE.
+(Worth bearing in mind here is that one single test of one single sample is indication of possible cause for concern but is in no means conclusive.
 It represents the results of that test done on a single sample and doesn’t necessarily reflect the rest of the brand or even the rest of the tub which the sample came from – the numbers are a red flag but nothing more).

 This caused outrage.
 Thousands of threads popped up on forums and one brand even withdrew its product from the market.
 From this point on, people were suspicious.

 Jump on a small amount of time and people started to talk about a new way that companies had adopted to cheat the system.
-This was a far more clever way to move the goalposts – Amino Spiking.
+This was a far cleverer way to move the goalposts – Amino Spiking.